154 Total complaints

 Crash: No Fire: No Unknown

-Apr 2025 POWER TRAIN,ENGINE I purchased a 2019 Hyundai Sonata SE in December 2024.
+Apr 2025 POWER TRAIN I purchased a 2019 Hyundai Sonata SE in December 2024.
 Within one month, the vehicle consumed 3.5 quarts of oil out of a 5-quart capacity.
 After researching the issue, I discovered that this is a known engine defect covered under Hyundai Technical Service Bulletin 23-EM-008H, which relates to excessive oil consumption.
 This condition can lead to engine failure, posing a significant safety risk if the engine fails while driving at high speeds or in traffic.
 This issue is part of an active class-action lawsuit and has affected numerous vehicles with the same engine type.
 I am reporting this defect so that the NHTSA can track the scope of the problem and determine whether a recall should be issued.

 Incident: Mar 2025